 The statement will also provide additional information that the court can consider when making orders and directions under its existing case management and costs powers.

-According to the new legislation, genuine steps to resolve a dispute include exchanging information between parties to more clearly identify the issues in dispute, or considering possible resolution through mediation or conciliation.
+According to the new legislation in workplace laws, genuine steps to resolve a dispute include exchanging information between parties to more clearly identify the issues in dispute, or considering possible resolution through mediation or conciliation.